blackchip-org/retro-cs/doc/monitor.md

 Enable the monitor by using -m on the command line.

+*NOTE*: This document needs an update as it is no longer correct.

 ## Arguments

 The arguments for *address* and *value* are decimal values, or other values using the following prefixes: